supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex10_Workbooks.md

     ![linux login](../Media/m2.png)

 1. Review the contents of the workbook.
-It shows insights of your Azure subscription operations by collecting and analyzing the data from the Activity Log.
+It shows insights into your Azure subscription operations by collecting and analyzing the data from the Activity Log.

     ![linux login](../Media/m3.png)